Mullins River: The town

-By the late 1880s, the Belize Independent noted the addition to Mullins River of a few White settlers, with a few Caribs (Garifuna) working up the river at different banks.
+By the late 1880s, an article in the Belize Independent noted the addition to Mullins River of a few White settlers, with a few Caribs (Garifuna) working up the river at different banks.
 But in the town itself there were “few or no Carib residents.”
 The article further described Mullins River as a town with roadways and town operations, with the district magistrate holding court once monthly, and two policemen stationed there.
 The large Wesleyan population was building a “fine new church and schoolroom.”

-Mullins River hosted British Honduras Fruit Company and Belize Fruit Company, the former having been Drake’s Sugar Estate.
+Mullins River hosted British Honduras Fruit Company and Belize Fruit Company, the former having been Drake's Sugar Estate.
 Further economic activity included private farms of bananas, coconuts, and cacao.
 Mullins River, navigable by dory for some 25 miles, afforded “a natural highway to the virgin lands at the back as well as for sending down the produce.”
-The town served also as a playground for many Belize City folk during the vacation months of March through May.”
+The town served also as a playground for many Belize City folk during the vacation months of March through May.